Bgnakhoul/InmindFinalProject/README.md

 Agent 3: Takes best candidates, then asks user for his schedule (PDF format) and tries to fit interviews for the candidates in the schedule

 This approach was too complex to implement with A2A because it would require the user to be able to invoke multiple agents (agent 1 then agent 3) and talk to them seperately.
+This is because Agent 3 is the scheduling agent and will ask for a pdf format from the user.

 MCP server worked